-Reigate Grammar School runs the largest, longest running, safest and most successful DofE unit of any school in the country.
-DofE at Reigate Grammar School is rated as exceptional.
-We expect the highest standards from participants to ensure that everyone is safe on our expeditions.
+Reigate Grammar School runs one of the largest, longest running, safest and most successful DofE school units.
+DofE at Reigate Grammar School is rated as exceptional in DofE licence reviews.
+We train groups to a high standard to ensure that everyone is safe on our expeditions.

 Bronze and Silver expeditions are operated by school.
-For Gold, we now work with our excellent trusted partners Expeditions Wales who deliver the expeditions.
+For Gold, we now work with our excellent trusted partners Expeditions Wales who deliver high quality training and always comment on how well prepared our groups are, having experienced Bronze and Silver at RGS.
 RGS staff support the delivery of Gold expeditions.

 Here are some details about how our expeditions operate and some important rules and expectations required to pass your RGS DofE expeditions.

 Expeditions: the small print…

 Expeditions are not simply one-off school trips.
 They are part of the DofE programme and must be completed as stated in the DofE conditions to pass the expedition section.